-Our Spanish almonds are only available in 25 pound boxes.
+Our Spanish almonds are usually only available in 25 pound boxes.
 If you are looking for 1 or 5 pound bags, check out our delicious Australian almonds here.

 Learn more about organic here.